Mohita21/Swap-Curve-Forecasting/README.md

 It is recommended to first go through the statistical method followed by autoencoders.

 It is found that statistical method performs better than the autoencoder.
+The notebook with statistical method has the granular approach with which each time series should be dealt and notebook with autoencoders has the conclusion of statistical vs autoencoder method.